Man accused of trying to kidnap 17YO walking to school

 Instead of waiting for police, the ladies followed the man's truck for several miles until he crashed into a ditch.

-Police arrived and arrested Zapita, who they say smelled strongly of alcohol.
+Police arrived and arrested Zapata, who they say smelled strongly of alcohol.

 Zapata is being held in the Harris County jail without a bond.